-Lots of northern lights trips hit Tromsø in Norway–easily the biggest city in the entire aurora zone–but few get above it.
-Enter Villa Telegrafbukta (around $2,979 per person for three nights based on six travelers), a luxury cabin that overlooks Tromsø complete with an 'aurora bed' on an open-air balcony with unrestricted views of the night sky, stars, and Northern Lights.
-Don't worry about the chilly weather- this bed is kitted out with sheep wool, pillows, and extreme goose down duvets.
-Just in case that’s not enough luxury for you, Villa Telegrafbukta also comes with a chauffeur-driven Tesla.
+Lots of northern lights trips hit Tromsø in Norway — easily the biggest city in the entire aurora zone — but few get above it.
+Enter Villa Telegrafbukta (from $12,574 per night per person), a luxury cabin that overlooks Tromsø complete with an 'aurora bed' on an open-air balcony with unrestricted views of the night sky, stars, and Northern Lights.
+Don't worry about the chilly weather — this bed is kitted out with sheep wool, pillows, and extreme goose-down duvets.
+Just in case that's not enough luxury for you, Villa Telegrafbukta also comes with a chauffeur-driven Tesla.

 Bjørnfjell Mountain Lodge, Norway

-On the northern coast of Norway about 230 miles north of the Arctic Circle is the northern lights-hunting paradise of Bjørnfjell Mountain Lodge (around $285 per night).
-Nestled in the mountainous Alta, this rustic resort from Original Travel has five secluded luxury cabins each with a fully-equipped kitchen, fireplace, and–most critically of all while stargazing outside in this high Arctic environment–a hot tub for staying warm in the freezing nighttime temperatures.
+On the northern coast of Norway, about 230 miles north of the Arctic Circle, is the northern lights-hunting paradise of Bjørnfjell Mountain Lodge (cabins from around $488 per night).
+Nestled in the mountainous Alta, this rustic resort from Original Travel has five secluded luxury cabins each with a fully-equipped kitchen, fireplace, and — most critically of all while stargazing outside in this high Arctic environment — a hot tub for staying warm in the freezing nighttime temperatures.
 Daytime activities include skiing, tobogganing, and ice fishing.

 Fairmont Jasper Park Lodge, Canada

 Although not on the Arctic Circle, the northern lights do sometimes reach as far south as Alberta, Canada, making an appearance at Fairmont Jasper Park Lodge ($399 per night).
-Situated in Alberta's magnificent Jasper National Park– the world’s second largest Dark Sky Preserve–this luxury mountain resort on the shores of the Lake Beauvert is a paradise for stargazers and amateur astronomers, not only because of the hotel's Jasper Dark Sky Experience, but also because it's ideally placed for the annual Jasper Dark Sky Festival (October 18-27, 2019), which includes a lineup of immersive, inspiring, and educational events.
+Situated in Alberta's magnificent Jasper National Park — the world's second-largest Dark Sky Preserve — this luxury mountain resort on the shores of the Lake Beauvert is a paradise for stargazers and amateur astronomers, and it's ideally placed for the annual Jasper Dark Sky Festival (in October of each year), which includes a lineup of immersive, inspiring, and educational events.

 Inn on the Lake, Yukon, Canada